trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/writing-external-scripts.md

 :warning: **Important Note** :warning:

 Truffle does not guarantee its internal APIs will follow semver.
 You should be prepared for your user to run any Truffle version and handle mismatches gracefully.
-By using the library **you are entering into a gentleperson's agreement** to manage API volatility and other contingencies on your user's behalf.
+By using the library **you are entering into a gentleperson's agreement** to manage API volatility and other contingencies on your users' behalf.
 Some tips:

 + Always `require` Truffle in a try/catch block
 + At runtime, verify the API components you need are actually exposed